 According to the NASAA, the outline of the Series 63 exam contains these key subjects:

-- Remedies and Administrative Provisions (10%)
+VI.
+Remedies and Administrative Provisions (11%)

-- Communication with customers and prospects (20%)
+VII.
+Communication with Customers and Prospects (20%)

-- Ethical practices and obligations (25%)
+VIII.
+Ethical Practices and Obligations (25%)

 As you can see from both outlines, communication with the public, customers, and prospects, along with ethics are the most widely covered topics.
 These exams and licenses are put into place not to make you the best salesperson, but to keep the general public safe from deceptive marketing practices and unsuitable product selection.